IBM-Bluemix-Docs/go/healthcheck.md

 To avoid restart cycles, set `livenessProbe.initialDelaySeconds` to be safely longer than it takes your service to initialize.
 You can then use a shorter value for `readinessProbe.initialDelaySeconds` to route requests to the service as soon as it's ready.

-An example configuration might look something like this:
+See the following example configuration:
 ```yaml
 spec:
   containers: